Thelooper9818/SuperMarket-Management-System/README.md

 Contributions to improve and enhance this Supermarket Management System are welcome.
 Please fork the repository, make your changes, and submit a pull request.

 ## License
-This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code for personal or commercial purposes.

 ## Author
-This Supermarket Management System is created and maintained by [Your Name](https://github.com/yourusername).
-For any questions or feedback, please feel free to contact me.
+This Supermarket Management System is created and maintained by [Narayan Pandey](https://github.com/Thelooper9818).

-## Acknowledgements
-Special thanks to [Instructor/Resource Name](https://github.com/instructorusername) for providing guidance and support during the development of this project.

 Happy Coding! 😊